samsuh/2026-journal/README.md

 - DONE ~~cycle day~~
 - DONE ~~kickr setup~~
 - DONE ~~wash bike~~
 - tire change. maybe when i take it off the trainer.
+- DONE ~~first zwift ride~~ 160w avg. ive been told to do a 'ramp test', then eventually do FTP test (20 min sustained output)

 ## 5/6/26 - Wednesday
 - lifting day, set A